How the Trust invests in the present and future vitality of Rongowhakaata

 The Trust is exploring co-investment opportunities with strategic partners and considering debt funding for larger projects to accelerate asset growth and revenue generation.

-Development of a comprehensive Group Investment Strategy to guide asset allocation and ensure sustainable growth.
+Development of a comprehensive Group Investment Strategy to guide asset allocation and ensure sustainable growth (completed 2025).

-Following the recently approved investment beliefs and objectives the Commercial entities are now able to complete their statements of intent and long-term plans about growing the assets aligned with our Group strategic direction.
+Following the recently approved investment beliefs and objectives the Commercial entities are now able to complete their statements of intent and long-term plans about growing the assets aligned with our Group strategic direction (completed 2025).

-Completion of property transfers to TGHL to streamline management and maximise asset performance.
+Completion of property transfers to TGHL to streamline management and maximise asset performance (in progress 2025).

-Continued focus on developing underperforming properties and aligning all investments with Rongowhakaata vitality.
+Continued focus on developing underperforming properties and aligning all investments with Rongowhakaata vitality (in progress 2025).

-Strengthening service agreements with commercial entities to enhance operational efficiency and accountability.
+Strengthening service agreements with commercial entities to enhance operational efficiency and accountability (in progress 2025).

 These initiatives collectively position Rongowhakaata Iwi Trust to achieve sustainable revenue growth while preserving cultural integrity and protecting its asset base for future generations.